madeso/spacehustler/README.md

 Euphoria is a basic modern opengl data driven game and rendering engine.
 It is not complete.

-Current features
+Current Features
 =======
-* model loading through assimp
+* Model loading through assimp
-* instancing in a world
+* Instancing meshes in a world

-Stuff that I'd like to add
+Planned Features
 =======
 * add multiple material support to meshes
 * refactor meshes into indexed meshes